Camping near Tacoma

 Jo-El Tree Farm

+I would like to thank our many campers who came down from Canada and around the world to visit our small tract of tranquility.
 We are a one hundred year old family owned farm with an organic garden, Permaculture garden, an apiary, and Christmas trees on six acres.
-We have horseshoes, tether ball, and disc golf.
+We have horseshoes, tether ball, a small library and disc golf.
 Early spring the frogs go crazy later followed by the sounds of nesting birds.
 Fall is the season for migrating birds that rest at the ponds next door.
 August is the time to fill up on blackberries.
 There are individual campsites with a barbecue and picnic table and a shared fire pit.
-The fire pit didn't see much use last two years because of the fire danger so we'll have an area at each campsite if you want to bring a propane fire ring (or we will have some for rent).
+The fire pit didn't see much use last two years because of the fire danger so we have moved it to an open area that will be safer and hopefully be open longer, there is also an area at each campsite if you want to bring a propane fire ring (or we will have some for rent).
 I want to thank past campers for their suggestions, they have been tremendously valuable.
 We are becoming increasingly suburban and there is some road noise that can be heard and even with farms on three sides of us, you still might hear our neighbors in the distance.
 Campsites one and four are across the road from each other and campsites two and three are adjacent to each other, perfect if you have another family traveling with you.
-Eagles, hawks and Ospreys are frequent visitors.
+The Washington State Fair is 3.9 miles/ 13 minutes away, Tacoma Dome 7.5 miles/ 18 minutes, Point Defiance Park Zoo and Aquarium 19 miles/ 30 minutes and Wild Waves water park is 15 miles/ 26 minutes away.
+Eagles, hawks and Ospreys are frequent visitors to our property.

 Pets